redsanket/spark/external/hbase/guide/getting_started/index.rst

 HBase provides a number of environments.
 A service level is tied to a namespace that will be created on a given HBase instance.

-See the `HBase tech talk slides <http://twiki.corp.yahoo.com/pub/Grid/HBaseHome/HBase_as_a_Service_Mar_2013_Talk_Final.pptx>`_ on more detail about namespace and resource guarantees.
-(Note that this talk is from 2013 and out of date at this point.)

 #.
 Shared Sandbox

    - Development/Research tier